kevintpeng/Learn-Something-Every-Day/Software-Development-Concepts/Contributing-to-Open-Source.md

 - Continuous Integration

 ## Version Control
 Is an integral part of open source projects.
 Includes *git, svn, and mercurial*.
 I use git.
 Github and Bitbucket host central repositories for developers to contribute to.
+See [git](Git.md)

 The following steps can be followed as an example for contributing to Rails:
 - `git clone https://github.com/rails/rails.git` clone repo